 36 - IN PRODUCTION

 #35.
 "Doom Patrol" - season 1, episode 6

 This was the craziest, silliest, most aerobic shoot ever!
 We ran screaming like possessed lunatics for several hours (as instructed) on the set of the DC Universe superhero series "Doom Patrol."
-I'm wearing an original 1950s patio dress set (now available at Better Dresses Vintage, click link to see the listing) with my own vintage hat, purse, and cardigan.
+I'm wearing an original 1950s patio dress set (now sold, but click link to see the listing) with my own vintage hat, purse, and cardigan.
 I did my own hair and makeup, as well.